Bloch's conjecture on certain surfaces of general type with $p_g=0$ and with an involution: the Enriques case: Finite dimensionality in the sense of Roitman and

 which gives

 by the adjunction formula and by using the fact that irregularity of the surface $S'$ is zero.
-This gives that the dimension of the linear system of $2L'$ is $3g-2$ Now for $C$ in the linear system $2L$ we have the curve $\wt{C}$ in $S$, the inverse image of $C$ is a double cover of $C$ and it is smooth for general $C$.
-Therefore it is an etale double cover of $C$.
+This gives that the dimension of the linear system of $L$ is $g$.
+Now for $C$ in the linear system $L$ we have the curve $\wt{C}$ in $S$, the inverse image of $C$ is a double cover of $C$ and it is smooth for general $C$.
+Therefore it is an ramified (along the intersection $D.C$) double cover of $C$.
 By the Hodge index theorem $\wt{C}$ is connected.
 Suppose not, then it has two components $C_1,C_2$, so the divisor $C_1+C_2$ is ample, hence

 is greater than zero, which implies that $C_1^2,C_2^2$ greater than zero and $C_1.C_2=0$, since $\wt{C}$ is smooth.
 This can only happen if $C_1^2=C_2^2=0$ by Hodge index theorem, which contradicts the ampleness of the divisor $C_1+C_2$.